deepskies/deepmerge-public/README.md

 - Joshua Peek

 ### References
-If you use this code, please cite our paper: arXiv:2004.11981
+If you use this code, please cite our paper:"Deep Merge: Classifying Merging Galaxies with Deep Neural Networks" A. Ciprijanovic, G. F. Snyder, B. Nord, J. E. G. Peek, 2020, Astron.
+Comput., 32, 100390